raineedust/odin-recipes/README.md

 # Odin Recipes

-This webpage aims to provide 3 plant-based recipes found on the Internet, otherwise known as **Odin Recipes**.
+**Odin Recipes** aims to provide 3 delicious plant-based recipes found on the Internet.

 ## Motivation